A. R. Penck: After 1980

 On 3 August 1980, he moved to West Germany.
 He first lived in Kerpen, southwest of Cologne.
 After emigrating, Penck became one of the foremost exponents of new figuration, alongside Jörg Immendorff, Georg Baselitz and Markus Lüpertz.
 Their work was shown by major museums and galleries in the West throughout the 1980s.
 They were included in a number of important shows including the famous Zeitgeist exhibition in the Martin Gropius Bau museum and the New Art show at the Tate in 1983.
 In 1981, the Goethe Foundation awarded him the Rembrandt Prize in Basel, Switzerland.
 In 1983, Winkler moved to London, England, and was awarded the Aachen Art Prize for 1985.
 In 1988 he participated in the exhibition Made in Cologne.
 In the same year, he was appointed professor of painting at the Academy of Arts in Düsseldorf.
+Some of his students are Antje Dorn, Susanne Themlitz, Joanna Danovska, Yoshitomo Nara, Marta Klonowska, Gesine Kikol and Andrea C. Hoffer.

 After retiring, in 2003, he moved to Dublin, Ireland, where he would live and work the following years.
 At the time of his death, Penck lived and worked in Berlin, Düsseldorf, Dublin and New York City.
 He died on 2 May 2017 in Zürich at the age of 77.